dewaka/dewaka.github.io/_posts/2021-04-08-linux-mint-hibernate.md

 ----

-Hibenate has been working quite smoothly thus far in my laptop.
+Hibernation has been working quite smoothly thus far in my laptop.
 I prefer to use this option when I know that I'm not likely to pick up the laptop in a while.

 ----